Myxomatosis is a severe viral disease of rabbits that decimated the wild rabbit population when it arrived in Britain 50 years ago.

 - Fit insect screens to outdoor enclosures

 - Eliminate standing water (where mosquitoes might breed) from your garden.
-If you have a garden pond, put a small amount of cooking oil into the water.
-This will form a film over the surface that won’t kill fish or frogs, but will suffocate mosquito larvae
+If you have a water butt, put a small amount of cooking oil into the water.
+This will form a film over the surface that will suffocate mosquito larvae.
+Better still have a sealed lid so that wildlife can’t accidentally fall in

 - Treat your cats and dogs for fleas, otherwise they may bring rabbit fleas home.
 Talk to your vet about flea control: some products are toxic to rabbits, and some rabbit products are toxic to cats.